Early English Books, 1475-1640 (Pollard and Redgrave)

 English books before 1600 [i.e. 1640].
 Ann Arbor, Mich., University Microfilms [1937- ].Library Annex Film 470

-Received through Unit 73, reel number 2187 as of February 2003.
-Main entry cards for single-item analytics have been filed in the card catalog for each title beginning with reel 229.
+Received through Unit 80, reel number 2288 .
+We do not have the microfilm beyond that point.
+Records for single-item analytics have been added to the catalog for each title beginning with reel 229.
 The microfilm set includes most of the approximately 26,500 titles listed in Pollard & Redgrave.

 Records for single items in units 47-58 (reels 1699 through 1885) have also been added to the online catalog.
 Records for some items on earlier reels appear sporadically.